Siouxland Forecast: June 13, 2020

 Tonight we will see a slight increase in clouds as we become partly cloudy.
 We will also stay on the warm side with a nice breeze continuing as we fall to a low of 65 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see when cooler weather will return to Siouxland!
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when cooler weather will return to Siouxland!